 (Author of The Bulb-o-licious Garden)

 While the juice quality of citrus fruit, like limes, usually improves throughout the season the longer they’re on the tree, there are occasions when those left for too long contribute to dryness.
 Therefore, harvesting limes just before they begin to turn yellow is the best time for picking nice, juicy fruits.
 Nonetheless, problems with dry limes do happen, and this is one of the most common complaints.

 Cause of Dry Lime Fruit

-Improper watering is one of the most common causes of dry limes.
-Limes require plenty of water for healthy fruit development.
+Improper watering – Improper watering is one of the most common causes of dry limes.
+Limes require plenty of water for healthy fruit development, especially when grown in containers.
 Lack of sufficient water inhibits juice quality in limes and may be why limes are dry.
 Give lime trees a deep watering at least twice a week, especially during periods of drought.